T000bias/Surevy-Form-freeCodeCamp/README.md

 ## My Goals
 This project will be completed in 3 different ways
-1. Solution 1 will be the bear minimum to fulfill the requirements from freeCodeCamp; This may or may not include CSS and/or JavaScript.
+1. Solution 1 will be the bare minimum to fulfill the requirements from freeCodeCamp; This may or may not include CSS and/or JavaScript.
 2. Solution 2 will meet the requirements from freeCodeCamp and will include CSS; This solution may or may not include JavaScript.
 3. Solution 3 will meet the requirements from freeCodeCamp and will include CSS & JavaScript.
-4. Bonus Solution(s) will be written in other language/frameworks fulfilling the same requirements from freeCodeCamp
+4. Bonus Solution(s) will be written in other languages/frameworks fulfilling the same requirements from freeCodeCamp

 ## Description from freeCodeCamp
 Fulfill the below [user stories](https://en.wikipedia.org/wiki/User_story) and get all of the tests to pass.
 Give it your own personal style.